Heartbeat

 require_once __DIR__ . '/vendor/autoload.php';

-// Heartbeat interval is 55 seconds
+// Heartbeat interval of 55 seconds

 define('HEARTBEAT_TIME', 55);